Hodge modules and cobordism classes

-Indeed, this implies the direct sum decomposition
+Indeed, this implies the direct sum decomposition \htt{2.1.3}{}

 with $\al_i$ the eigenvalues of $\phi_{\R}$ (in particular, $\phi_{\R}|_{L_i}=\al_i$).
-We see that the $\al_i$ must be positive, since polarizations are stable by sum and also by multiplication by positive numbers. \sk For the proof of (2.1.2), we can restrict to a point of $X$ so that we have a polarizable real Hodge structure $H=(H_{\R},(H_{\C},F))$ with two polarizations $S$, $S'$ and an endomorphism of real Hodge structure $\phi$ such that
+We see that the $\al_i$ must be {\it positive\1} considering linear combinations of the two polarizations with positive coefficients.
+(Note that polarizations are stable by sum and also by multiplication by positive numbers.)
+The two polarizations are then identified by using the positive square roots of the eigenvalues. \sk For the proof of (2.1.2{2.1.2}), we can restrict to a point of $X$ so that we have a polarizable real Hodge structure $H=(H_{\R},(H_{\C},F))$ with two polarizations $S$, $S'$ and an endomorphism of real Hodge structure $\phi$ such that \htt{2.1.4}{}

 Since the Weil operator $C$ can be defined on $H_{\R}$, and $S,S'$ are $(-1)^w$-symmetric with $w$ the weight of Hodge structure, we have a {\it positive-definite\1} symmetric form

 defined by